 Different Groups to be included in assessment Possible disproportionate impact on group/s?
-YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.
+Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.
 Age (people of all ages) Yes Impact on children under 5.
-Removal of funding would reduce the service for under 5's via creche, childcare and stay and play session.
+Removal of funding would reduce the service for under 5s via creche, childcare and stay and play session.
 Ensure families know how to access alternative support.
 Ensure families can access family hub services.
-Disability (a physical or mental impairment which has a substantial and long-term adverse effect on ability to carry out normal day-to-day activities) Yes Removing funding from Amaze may impact on the delivery of service for children with SEND.
-Ensure families are aware of support for SEND.
-Map SEND services and support with amaze.
-Ensure families can access family hub services.
+Disability (a physical or mental impairment which has a substantial and long-term adverse effect on ability to carry out normal day-to-day activities) No

 Different Groups to be included in assessment Possible disproportionate impact on group/s?
 Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.
 Ethnicity/Race (ethnic or national origins, colour or nationality, including refugees & migrants; and Gypsies & Travellers) Unknown Service user data by ethnicity is unavailable and therefore impact cannot be determined.
 Gender (men and women, girls and boys) yes Impact on women Any reduction in childcare provision disproportionately affects women who tend to take responsibility for these arrangements.
 The childcare workforce is overwhelmingly female Where childcare provision closes we refer families to the Family Information Service for support in finding an alternative.
 Ensure families can access family hub services.
 A recruitment and retention crisis in the sector means that early years practitioners seldom face difficulty in finding alternative employment.
 Gender reassignment (a person who proposes to, starts or has completed a process to change gender.)
 No No disproportionate impacts Religion or Belief (any religion or philosophical belief with a clear structure and belief system, or lack of religion or belief.)
-No No disproportionate impacts
+NO No disproportionate impacts

 Different Groups to be included in assessment Possible disproportionate impact on group/s?
 Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.
 Sexual Orientation (bisexual, gay, heterosexual and lesbian people) No No disproportionate impacts Child Poverty (Children and young people in families living on less than 60% of national median income before housing costs.
 In B&H around 22% of all children.)
-Yes The early childhood project, Brighton Unemployed Families Project and Oasis all run in Tarner children's centre area with a focus on supporting disadvantaged children.
+Yes The Early Childhood Project runs in Tarner children's centre area with a focus on supporting disadvantaged children.
 Services offered via family hubs focussed on disadvantaged children and families.
 Family Hub network linked to Tarner Children Centre and providing services.
 Ensure families can access family hub services.
-Other groups relevant to this proposal (Specific and relevant to the service, including but not only: carers, people experiencing domestic or sexual violence, looked after children, homeless people) yes Oasis provides support to women experiencing substance misuse issues.
-Support Oasis delivery via family hub services.
-Ensure families can access family hub services.
+Other groups relevant to this proposal (Specific and relevant to the service, including but not only: carers, people experiencing domestic or sexual violence, looked after children, homeless people) No

 9. Full EIA?
 Further assessment required and data on service users is limited and therefore impact needs further investigation.
 How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
 10. Monitoring and Evaluation Family hubs will have robust equality monitoring processes in place and will work with partner agencies to ensure ongoing support via family hub model.
 Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
 Please explain these impacts.
-11. Cumulative impact (proposed changes elsewhere which might worsen impacts identified above) Changes to nursery may impact on childcare provision.
+11. Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) Impact on Bookstart post in library service by ceasing funding.